FOR IMMEDIATE RELEASE

 Polystyrene, also known by the trade name Styrofoam, is a petroleum-based plastic that is now considered a major component of marine debris.
 Like nearly all plastic, it never biodegrades and instead breaks into smaller and smaller particles of synthetic debris that pose serious risks to our marine environment and ultimately human health.
 A piece of debris this size could result in hundreds of thousands of these floating particles.
 After breaking up, clean up would be impossible.
 Through ingestion by fish or other marine animals, small particles can fill up animal stomachs causing them to stop feeding and eventually starve.
 Even smaller, microplastics absorb other pollutants in the water up to a million times the background concentration and are actually beginning to accumulate up the food chain – alarming news for a population that values its marine life and local seafood.

 The mission of Puget Soundkeeper Alliance is to protect and preserve the waters of Puget Sound by monitoring cleaning up and preventing pollution.
-As a locally-licensed Waterkeeper Alliance organization, Soundkeeper uses several techniques to achieve its mission including: patrolling and monitoring from the water every week; using the power granted to citizens to enforce the provisions of the Clean Water Act; and actively engaging the community in solutions that protect water quality through beach and water cleanups and through award-winning business assistance programs like EnviroStars and the Clean Marina Washington program.
+As a locally-licensed Waterkeeper Alliance organization, Soundkeeper uses several techniques to achieve its mission including: patrolling and monitoring from the water every week; using the power granted to communities and individuals to enforce the provisions of the Clean Water Act; and actively engaging the community in solutions that protect water quality through beach and water cleanups and through award-winning business assistance programs like EnviroStars and the Clean Marina Washington program.
 On September 15, 2012, Soundkeeper will lead local participation in Ocean Conservancy’s International Coastal Cleanup Day, the largest environmental volunteer effort in the world.
 More information at www.pugetsoundkeeper.org.